Paul Barker

-He was awarded a research fellowship by the Royal Commission for the Exhibition of 1851 for his work on suburbia.
-The Freedoms of Suburbia, his book based on this research, was published in 2009.
-(Chinese publication 2012).
+Paul was a writer, broadcaster and the former editor of the social affairs magazine New Society.
+He was awarded a research fellowship by the Royal Commission for the Exhibition of 1851 for his work on suburbia which laid the foundation for his book; The Freedoms of Suburbia (Frances Lincoln, 2009).

-His previous book was a revised edition of Arts in Society (Five Leaves Publications, 2006).
-He wrote on Michael Young’s legacy in The Rise and Rise of Meritocracy, edited by YF fellow Geoff Dench (Blackwell 2006).
+He wrote on Michael Young’s legacy in The Rise and Rise of Meritocracy, edited by YF fellow Geoff Dench (Blackwell, 2006).

 He was a chair and trustee of the Institute for Community Studies.